Articles on: Layers

 What are Info Layers, and how do I use them?

 Want to view more of your script's information at a glance?
-Info Layers are here to help!
+Info Layers are here to help.

 Info Layers save you time by making it easier to navigate your script and can accelerate your script breakdown process.